 - To exit testing, press Ctrl+C.The output below indicates that the companion driver is not installed or loaded properly.
 Please, review the GPU installation and configuration instructions to ensure that you set up the device correctly.no device '1' found, there are 0 devices Exiting

 - Navigate to the src of the sample project:cd array-transform/src

 - Compile the DPC++ application by enabling the debug info (-gflag) and turning off optimizations (-O0flag).

-- Ahead-of-Time (AOT) compilation can be employed to avoid the Just-in-Time (JIT) compilation costs at runtime.
+- Option 3.
+Ahead-of-Time (AOT) compilation may help avoid longer just-in-time (JIT) compilation times at runtime.
 To use Ahead-of-Time compilation mode:

 For more information on AOT compilation, please refer to the Intel® oneAPI DPC++ Compiler Developer Guide and Reference.